 Step 1: Figure out the legal, technical, and content changes needed.

 AA issues are often more complicated and costly to resolve; depending on how severe the accessibility issues are, it may require rebuilding entire areas of a website or navigation structure.
 "Very rarely do most modern websites actually meet full AAA level accessibility, and in most regions, there is no legal requirement to do so.
 Many companies stop here," adds Colin.

 The first step is to let a client know that there are issues (and there may be consequences depending on where they live).
 Since every website is different, a unique plan needs to be made per site based on what the client can afford.
 Most of the time, prioritizing A-level accessibility issues first will help resolve the biggest accessibility issues.

 Step 2: Come up with a maintenance plan.

 "Maintaining an accessible website, selecting future accessible platforms and tools, and planning new features in the future require everyone to understand and apply accessibility principles in their daily duties," says Colin.

 Once the site is re-validated, the focus should shift towards training content editors to understand their role in maintaining these changes.
 It’s a common misconception that accessibility changes are purely technical solutions that an IT department or contractor resolves.

 Whether you’ve been hired to create an SEO report for clients or want to improve your SEO rankings, adding accessibility auditing and updates to your strategy will support your clients’ compliance, build their brand perception, and help them rank higher in search engines.

 Create SEO Rank Reports in minutes with our template.
+Powered by one of the best keyword ranking tools, you're agency will appreciate the power of accurate, daily ranking updates.
 Start your free 14-day trial today.